Dispersionless subradiant photon storage in one-dimensional emitter chains

-\textit{Flat dispersion relation.} Let us first focus on the situation where all non-zero components of the Green's tensor are translationally invariant, e.g., on an infinite one-dimensional chain, or on a ring lattice where the dipoles are pointing perpendicularly to the ring's surface.
-Here, a Fourier transform of the form
+\textit{Flat dispersion relation.} We first focus on the situation where all components of the Green's tensor are translationally invariant, e.g., on an infinite one-dimensional chain, or on a ring where the dipoles are pointing perpendicularly to the ring's surface.
+Here, a Fourier transform $ \Tilde{G}_0(k,k_a)=\sum_{j} \mathrm{e}^{-\mathrm{i}kx_j}\bar{G}_0(\mathbf{x}_j,k_a) $, with $x_j=jd$ and $k\in[0,2\pi/d]$ diagonalizes the Green's tensor.
+We will focus specifically on the Green's tensor's component $G^\delta_0(\mathbf{x}_j,k_a)$ relevant when the dipole moments form an angle $\delta$ with respect to the chain.
+The real and imaginary parts of this Fourier transformed component are proportional to the energies and decay rates of the eigenmodes in the system, $V^\delta_k$ and $\Gamma^\delta_k$, respectively.